 The composition of Greek fire remains a matter of speculation and debate, with various proposals including combinations of pine resin, naphtha, quicklime, calcium phosphide, sulfur or niter.

 Engraving of a 13th century catapult throwing Greek fire.
-(Harper's engraving)

-The Catapult, Sir Edward Poynter.
+The Catapult, painting by Sir Edward Poynter.

 Roman soldiers manning a siege engine for an attack on the walls of Carthage, during the siege which ended in the destruction of Carthage in 146 BC.
 The image is from a painting by Sir E. Poynter showing a torsion powered arrow shooting catapult crewed by roman soldiers and sheltered under a protective shed.
 This torsion catapult, powered by a twisted skein of rope, or horse hair, is a cross between Archimedes spring engine and a Roman mangonel or onager.
 The soldier standing at the top of frame is setting the missile, while the rest of the crew draws down the arm.
 When released, the arm, complete with fist, strikes the missile and sends it off on a ballistic path toward the enemy.
 The famous command of Cato the Elder, "Delenda est Carthago" (quoted in Pultarch's "Life of Cato") is carved in the wood of the huge catapult.